johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 sample, so NutrientH20 should really hone in on the few key interests of the two largest clusters.

-The largest NutrientH20 audience is users focused on their health and nutrition and who are likely active on social media (a large interest in chatter).
+The largest NutrientH20 audience for is users focused on their health and nutrition and who are likely active on social media (a large interest in chatter).
 The next biggest NutrientH20 audience is users interested in sports and religion.
 So, with a focus on health/nutrition,